Vitamin C, or ascorbic acid, is essential to your health. You get it each day from what you eat and drink.

 - smoke heavily or are dependent on alcohol or drugs

-- have a health condition that makes it difficult to digest food, such as coeliac disease, ulcerative colitis or Crohn’s disease.
+- have a health condition that makes it difficult to digest food, such as coeliac disease, ulcerative colitis or Crohn’s disease

-Do i need vitamin C supplements?
+Do I need vitamin C supplements?

 Lots of people take vitamin supplements, but there is no good evidence that they help unless you have a deficiency.
 Australia’s best guide to how to eat healthily – the Australian Dietary Guidelines – doesn’t recommend them.
+There is no good evidence vitamin C supplements help prevent or treat colds.

 Vitamin supplements are expensive.
 They are best taken only on a doctor’s advice.